Ultraplot/ultraplot/docs/usage.rst

 Importing ultraplot
 =================

-Importing ultraplot immediately adds several new :ref:`colormaps <ug_cmaps>`, :ref:`property cycles <ug_cycles>`,
+Importing UltraPlot immediately adds several new :ref:`colormaps <ug_cmaps>`, :ref:`property cycles <ug_cycles>`,
 :ref:`color names <ug_colors>`, and :ref:`fonts <ug_fonts>` to matplotlib.
-If you are only interested in these features, you may want to import ultraplot at the top of your script and do nothing else!
+If you are only interested in these features, you may want to import UltraPlot at the top of your script and do nothing else!
-We recommend importing ultraplot as follows:
+We recommend importing UltraPlot as follows:

 .. code-block:: python

    import ultraplot as uplt

-This differentiates ultraplot from the usual ``plt`` abbreviation reserved for the `~matplotlib.pyplot` module.
+This differentiates UltraPlot from the usual ``plt`` abbreviation reserved for the `~matplotlib.pyplot` module.

 .. _usage_classes: